klust/SupercomputersForStarters/docs/C07_Expectations/C07_S01_Speedup.md

   <caption>Ideal speed-up, Amdahl's law and saturation</caption>
 </figure>

-The top line shows the ideal speed-up.
+The top line (in green) shows the ideal speed-up.
 However, Amdahl noted already in the late '60s that using parallelism would have its limitations as every program will have some part that cannot be executed in parallel.
 Even if the parallel section could be executed on an infinite number of processors, the total run time